 The appeal of badminton is also due to how competitive it is.
 There are many badminton events, but there are only a few squash tournaments.

 So, what’s the difference between squash and badminton?
 In a nutshell, badminton is an indoor sport that’s played on a court with space on either side of the net, and squash is played in a shared space in a four-wall court.
 The scoring rules are similar for both games in that they use rally scoring and must win by 2.
-However, badminton is played to a best of 3 games to 21 and squash is played to a best of 5 games to 11.
+However, badminton is played to a best of three games to 21 and squash is played to a best of five games to 11.

 Furthermore, squash also has no net.
 Instead, we use a racket to defend against shots from other players or off of walls around the court.
 You might think these differences make them two very different sports, and you’d be right.
 Regardless of whether you prefer playing indoors or outdoors, which game has caught your attention?
 Let me know in the comments below.